 - That I would start an online business and make money on my own terms.

-Figuring out how to live without taking out more student loans was simple enough.
+Figuring out how not to take out more student loans was simple enough.

 I cut my living costs in half by moving from a nice apartment where I had my own bedroom and bathroom to a room in my sorority house that I shared with another girl (and a bathroom I shared with thirty girls!)

 I also got a part-time job working as an assistant to an interior designer.
-Finally, I applied for and received a small scholarship that would give me a little extra money over the course of my final three semesters.
+Finally, I applied for and received a small scholarship that would give me a little extra money over the course of my final three semesters of college.

-It was going to be tight, but I would be able to afford college without taking out any more loans… However, that still left me with $30,000 to deal with when I graduated…
+It was going to be tight, but by doing all this I would be able to finish up college without taking out any more student loans… However, that still left me with $30,000 of student loan debt to deal with when I graduated…

 How I Got Started Blogging